Omar Richards: Bayern Munich

 On 27 May 2021, Bayern Munich announced the signing of Richards to a four-year contract as a free agent once his Reading contract expired in June 2021.

 Nottingham Forest

 On 10 July 2022, recently promoted Premier League club Nottingham Forest announced the signing of Richards on a four-year contract for an €8.5 million transfer fee.

+Loans to Olympiacos and Rio Ave

+On 25 August 2023, Richards joined Greek Super League club Olympiacos on loan for the 2023–24 season.

 On 20 August 2024, Richards joined Primeira Liga side Rio Ave on a season-long loan.

-On 1 September 2025, Richards returned to Rio Ave on another season-long loan deal.
+On 1 September 2025, he returned to Rio Ave on another season-long loan deal.

+Aris

+On 21 August 2026, Richards joined Greek Super League side Aris on a four-year contract.

 International career

 Born in England, Richards is of Jamaican descent and has expressed an interest in representing the Jamaica national team.
 On 30 August 2019, Richards received his first international call-up with a place in the England U21 squad.
 He eventually made his U21 debut on 11 October 2019 as a substitute during a 2–2 draw against Slovenia in Maribor.